spawnmarvel/azure-ansibel/ReadmeQuickGuide.md

 touch authorized_keys

-# Then copy authorized_keys.pub from the Ansible control node
+# Then copy authorized_keys.pub from the control node
 cat authorized_keys.pub

 # Then paste it in the file on vm-remote